 Individuals / Couples / Family / Teens / Divorce Mediation

-Through Ohr HaTorah Synagogue, I offer counseling to non-members.
-I don't offer traditional therapy.
+For those who desire one-on-one or small group sessions: I don't offer traditional therapy.
 Oftentimes, traditional therapy seeks some traumatic event in the early life of a person, and seeks to see how this traumatic event replays throughout our lives.
 This view holds that we are who we are because of early childhood events.
 Personally, I doubt that this view can fully explain who we are.
-I believe our personalities derive mostly from our genetic inheritance, then from our upbringing early on, but that we continue to develop through later childhood, teenage years, and as adults.
-The work of spiritual psychology counseling, therefore, is not so much to find out why, in our past, we do what we do, but rather how our inner lives are organized that drive our thoughts, feelings, emotions, and therefore speech and behavior, in one direction or another.
+I believe our personalities derive mostly from our genetic inheritance, then from our upbringing early on, but that we continue to develop through later childhood, teenage years and as adults.
+The work of spiritual psychology counseling, therefore, is not so much about finding out why, in our past, we did what we did but rather how our inner lives, thoughts, feelings, emotions, and therefore speech and behavior that drive in one direction or another, are organized.

 These are, of course, not isolated patterns of consciousness.
-For example, an angry person or one who can't assert boundaries and needs, or they might eventually find him/herself in depression - not clinical, chemical based - but a disengagement from the world because it has become too difficult to manage.
+For example, an angry person or one who can't assert boundaries and needs, or one who might eventually find themself in a depression - not clinical, chemical based - but a disengagement from the world because it has become too difficult to manage.

 In brief, people lack skills -- simple in concept, but difficult to implement.
 The skills I teach take constant training and honing.
 Most people whom I counsel only need a few sessions to learn the skills, and then they have to engage in constant practice.
 Spiritual growth is similar to learning a musical instrument or a physical skill - vision, will, skill and practice.

 For more on my counseling, see: